ext4n/FTPSTLK/README.md

 - Fixed update error, when at the time of update the file could not be updated, and the old version of the program was started.
 - Updated program update logic.
 - Minor improvements and bug fixes.

+   ## v.
+1.12-en <h4>
+   from 23.08.21
+- Added information about the new version after updating the program.
+- Now there is no need to create a directory on FTP.
+Leave it to the program!
+Now this is done automatically
+- Many improvements and bug fixes.

 ## In the plans... <h2>
 - ADD THE ABILITY TO SEND FILES TO FTP IMMEDIATELY AFTER THE SAVE.
 - AUTOMATIC TRACKING OF ADDING TO FTP AND SUBSEQUENT DOWNLOADING.
 - AUTOMATIC CREATION OF A FOLDER ON FTP.
+[Added in ver.
+1.12]
 - FILE MANAGER OF FILES ON THE HOSTING AND DOWNLOADING ANY OF THE FILES.

 ## Advantages <h2>